 - Field of vision test to measure your central and side vision

-- Ophthalmoscopy to look at the back of your eye, including the retina
+- Ophthalmoscopy with dilation to look at the back of your eye, including the retina

 - Slit lamp exam to get a large, three-dimensional (3-D) view of the different parts of your eye